 International Conference on Embodied Cognitive Science

 The interdisciplinary field of cognitive science was officially inaugurated over half a century ago to explain the abstract intellectual capacities of the human mind.
 Since then it has been expanding its explanatory scope considerably.
-Research in embodied cognition is leading to broader open questions, such as:
+Research in embodied cognition is leading to broader open questions, such as

 - What is the relationship between life and mind?

-- How is human cognition scaffolded by language and technology?
+How is human cognition scaffolded by language and technology?

-- How is consciousness shaped by our interaction with others?
+How is consciousness shaped by our interaction with others?

-The International Conference on Embodied Cognitive Science (ECogS) will bring together approaches that are theoretically and methodologically diverse yet united in their commitment to an alternative orientation, one in which agent-environment interaction plays the primary organizing role of life, mind, and consciousness.
+The International Conference on Embodied Cognitive Science 2022: Interaction Matters (ECogS 2022) will bring together approaches that are theoretically and methodologically diverse yet united in their commitment to an alternative orientation, one in which agent-environment interaction plays a primary organizing role of life, mind, and consciousness.

 The Embodied Cognitive Science Unit is looking forward to welcoming you at the Okinawa Institute of Science and Technology Graduate University, which is especially suitable for hosting such an interdisciplinary event.